dharmafly/pablo-docs/_posts/2530-01-01-prevSiblings.md

 ---
+heading: prevSiblings([filter])
 category: prevsiblings
-heading: prevSiblings([filter])
 ---

-Returns a collection of all the collection’s siblings before it in the DOM.
+Returns a collection of elements that are present in the DOM before each element in the original collection.

     var paper = Pablo(demoElement).svg({height: 60});